How to build a marketplace app

 Choose the main database.
 A relational SQL database is a safe choice.
 The frameworks tend to have good support for SQL databases out of the box.
 Choose e.g. PostgreSQL or MySQL.
 It's also good to check if your hosting provider has any preferences.
 For example, Heroku prefers PostgreSQL.

-Choose the search engine.
+Choose a search engine.
 You’ll probably need an advanced search for your marketplace, so using a search engine might make sense.
 Elasticsearch is great; that's what we use for Sharetribe.
 But do check what your database is capable of.
-For example, PostgreSQL has support for full-text search and support for extensions such as PostGIS that add support for location-based queries.
-Even if you start without a search engine, it may be that you need to introduce one at some point.
+For example, PostgreSQL supports full-text search and extensions such as PostGIS that add support for location-based queries.
+Even if you start without a search engine, you may need to introduce one at some point.

 Choose a fast in-memory key-value store.
 In addition to your main database, you may need to use a fast in-memory key-value store for caching and storing data that doesn't really belong to your main database: authentication tokens, background job work queues, and so on.
 Redis is a popular in-memory data store for this purpose.
 We use it with Sharetribe.